 SECTION 4.4.
-When the student is absent, the school will attempt to contact the parent/guardian to determine the cause of absence.
+When the student is absent, the Academy will attempt to contact the parent/guardian to determine the cause of absence.
 However, a written excuse must be brought, whether or not contact with a parent/guardian is made by phone.
-The Executive Director or his/her designee for absentee calls will maintain an accurate phone log.
+The Academy Principal's designee for absentee calls will maintain an accurate phone log.